-- (5) A fact is said to be "not proved" when it is neither proved nor disproved. - (6) For the purposes of sections 23, 128, 130 and 131, a reference to "advocate or solicitor" therein includes a reference to any public officer in the Attorney-General's Chambers when he or she acts as an advocate or a solicitor.
+- (5) A fact is said to be "not proved" when it is neither proved nor disproved. - (6) For the purposes of sections 23, 128, 130 and 131, a reference to "advocate or solicitor" in those sections includes a reference to the following: - (a) any public officer in the Attorney-General's Chambers when he or she acts as an advocate or a solicitor; - (b) the Chief Public Defender, a Deputy Chief Public Defender, an Assistant Chief Public Defender or a public defender appointed under section 3 of the Public Defenders Act 2022, when he or she acts as an advocate or a solicitor.

-- (7) In sections 23, 128A, 130 and 131, a "legal counsel" means - (a) a person (by whatever name called) who is an employee of an entity employed to undertake the provision of legal advice or assistance in connection with the application of the law or any form of resolution of legal disputes; - (aa) any Deputy Attorney-General; or
+[Act 23 of 2022 wef 01/12/2022] - (7) In sections 23, 128A, 130 and 131, a "legal counsel" means - (a) a person (by whatever name called) who is an employee of an entity employed to undertake the provision of legal

-- (b) a Judicial Service Officer or Legal Service Officer - (i) working in a ministry or department of the Government or an Organ of State as legal adviser to that ministry or department or Organ of State; or - (ii) seconded as legal adviser to any statutory body established or constituted by or under a public Act for a public function.
+- advice or assistance in connection with the application of the law or any form of resolution of legal disputes; - (aa) any Deputy Attorney-General; or - (b) a Judicial Service Officer or Legal Service Officer - (i) working in a ministry or department of the Government or an Organ of State as legal adviser to that ministry or department or Organ of State; or - (ii) seconded as legal adviser to any statutory body established or constituted by or under a public Act for a public function.